plippe/blog/_posts/2019-06-01-taming-cats-monad.md

 }
 ```

 This implementation doesn’t leave any room for effects.
-This would require the `UsersReader` to return a `User` even when none exist.
+This would require the `UsersReader` to return a `User` even when none exists.
 Using `Option` would make more sense, but why limit it.

 ```scala
 trait UsersReader[F[_]] {